JadeOfMaar/RationalResources/Extras/RationalResourcesNuclearFamily/README.md

 | Methane | 606 s | 79.8 kN | This option trades a very modest portion of efficiency for thrust but makes use of the highly demanded alternative propellant for launchers and boosters. |

 Classic Stock:

 | Propellant | Vac Isp :small_orange_diamond: | Thrust :small_orange_diamond: | Detail |
 | -- | -- | -- | -- |
 | Propellium | 800 s | 60 kN | This is the highest efficiency, baseline option for NTRs. |
 | Raptium | 606 s | 79.8 kN | This option trades a very modest portion of efficiency for thrust but makes use of the highly demanded alternative propellant for launchers and boosters. |
 | Fresh Air | 253 s | 40.2 kN | This option is on the weirder and desperate side but whatever works...
 Pray that it's never needed. |

 ## LANTR Mode
-All affected engines which have a second engine mode are ensured to have Hydrogen + Oxidizer (CRP) or Propellium + Oxidizer (Classic) as the propellants, with a fixed ratio and 20% Isp buff.
+All affected engines which have a second engine mode are ensured to have Hydrogen *(or Propellium)* + Oxidizer as the propellants, with a fixed ratio and 20% Isp buff.

-This mod also enables any atomic jets to have half-life behavior (requiring **IntakeAtm + EnrichedUranium (CRP)** or **Atmosphere + CoreHeat (Classic Stock)**) and adds Kerbalism radioactivity to any supported engine.

 ## NTJ
 Rational Resources Nuclear Family operates on any atomic jet part that is given the tag `RRNTJ = Yes`.
-The part is changed to require IntakeAtm + ThermalPower as its propellants..
-It is also given a stock converter module (the nuclear reactor) and capacity for **EnrichedUranium + DepletedFuel (CRP)** or **NuclearFuel + NuclearWaste (Classic)**.
-This reactor is required for the production of ThermalPower (the added propellant) but will also produce ElectricCharge and serve as a useful secondary or tertiary power source.
+The part is changed to require IntakeAtm + ThermalPower *(or Atmosphere + CoreHeat)* as its propellants.
+It is also given a stock converter module (the nuclear reactor) and capacity for EnrichedUranium + DepletedFuel *(or NuclearFuel + NuclearWaste)*.

+This reactor is required for the production of the added propellant ThermalPower *(or CoreHeat)* but will also produce ElectricCharge and serve as a useful secondary or tertiary power source.